Crafty-Urban/Code-Test/README.md

 6. After clicking the Submit button, all the data will be stored in a JSON file.

-3. **Create a delivery calculator where the user can see the cost of the product depending on the delivery time, product weight, and location.**
+**3. Create a delivery calculator where the user can see the cost of the product depending on the delivery time, product weight, and location.**